importantimport/fff/packages/fff-transform-presets/README.md

 ## Usage

-You can use it with the transform function or the remark / markdown-it plugin.
+You can use it with the transform function or the [remark-fff](https://npmjs.com/package/remark-fff) / [markdown-it-fff](https://npmjs.com/package/markdown-it-fff) plugin.

 ```ts
 import { transform } from 'fff-flavored-frontmatter'